RealJeeshop/jeeshop/README.md

 ### Security domain configuration
 A security domain named "jeeshop" has to be created to allow BASIC authentication and Role based access to protected REST Resources, using JaaS.

-TODO, documentation of SSL configuration for securing channels.
+TODO, documentation of SSL configuration.

 Sample of configuration for a standalone server:
   ```xml